znsstudio/CRUD/README.md

 Quickly build an admin interface for your Eloquent models, using Laravel 5.
 Erect a complete CMS at 10 minutes/model, max.

 **Breaking changes coming up.
-Final version will launch at the end of March.
-Subscribe to the [Mailchimp list](http://eepurl.com/bUEGjf) to be announced when the API is stable (late March - early April 2016).**
+Final version will launch at the end of May.
+Subscribe to the [Mailchimp list](http://eepurl.com/bUEGjf) to be announced when the API is stable.**

 ![List / table view for Backpack/CRUD](https://dl.dropboxusercontent.com/u/2431352/backpack_crud_list.png)